aurimas13/Machine-Learning-Goodness/README.md

 through [here](https://pub.towardsai.net/what-is-machine-learning-ml-b58162f97ec7).
 It explained what Machine Learning is, how it works, and its importance in five minutes of reading.

-# Power of Deep Learning & Scientific Discovery with AI | Day 36
+# Power of DL & Scientific Discovery with AI | Day 36

 + Watched an awesome video from DeepMind on the Power of Deep Learning that can be accessed through [here](https://www.youtube.com/watch?v=KvZGaP8qlI8).